dourgulf/JCDesignButton/README.md

 **Don't use Pod bacause Xcode has BUG with Pod.**

-1. Add `JCDesignButton` classes to your project, if you had remove iconfont feature, only import JCDesignButton.\*, otherwise  JCIconFontManager.\* also need to be import.
+1. Add `JCDesignButton` classes to your project, if you had remove iconfont feature, only import JCDesignButton.\*, otherwise  JCIconFontManager.\* also needed.
 2. Add a UIView to your XIB or Storyboard, Change it's class to `JCDesignButton`
 3. Design your button as you want